weilumeng/weilumeng.github.io/content/en/Projects/_index.md

 ## Projects

-{{<figure src="/image/Xue/UUV.png">}}

 1. National Natural Science Foundation of China (Grant No. 72074069);
 2. Special project of innovation research for young teachers of Zhongnan University of Economics and Law;
 3. Postgraduate Research and Innovation Platform Project;